albertz/commandergenius/readme.txt

 ===================

-The libSDL port itself is licensed under LGPL, so you may use it for commercial app without releasing sources, however you'll have to release the file ChangeAppSettings.sh to allow linking newer version of libSDL with your compiled application, as LGPL requires.
+The libSDL port itself is licensed under LGPL, so you may use it for commercial app without releasing sources, however you'll have to release the file AndroidAppSettings.cfg to allow linking newer version of libSDL with your compiled application, as LGPL requires.
 It contains separate libraries under project/jni, each of which has it's own license, I've tried to compile all LGPL-ed libs as shared libs but you should anyway inspect the licenses